Rick Simpson (bishop): Ordained ministry

-Simpson was educated at Keble College, Oxford and Wycliffe Hall, Oxford.
-He was ordained deacon in 1993, and priest in 1994.
+Simpson was ordained in the Church of England as a deacon in 1993 and as a priest in 1994.
 He was a curate in Heaton, Newcastle until 1997.
 He was Priest in charge of Holy Trinity, Jesmond from 1997 to 2006; and then of St Brandon, Brancepeth from 2006.
+In addition to his parish ministry, he was involved in the training of the next generation of Anglican clergy: first as director of initial ministerial education for the Dioceses of Durham and Newcastle from 2006 to 2009; and then as a formational tutor with the Lindisfarne Regional Training Partnership from 2009 to 2018.

 He was announced as the next Archdeacon of Auckland in October 2017.
 He was installed as archdeacon during a service at Durham Cathedral on 11 February 2018.